eogarvin/MLCCS/README.md

   https://pyastronomy.readthedocs.io

-- This ReadMe template was inspired by the awesome pieces of work by T. D. Gebhard (github.com/timothygebhard)
+- This ReadMe template was inspired by the awesome (art!)pieces of work by T. D. Gebhard (github.com/timothygebhard)

+We have a companion paper (Nath+2024), who also aims to seach for planets by leveraging cross-corrlelation spectroscopy, but they focus on detection in the spatial dimension.
+Our codes live in different spaces and are independent from eachother, but our papers are tied as companions.
+You can check out their work: https://github.com/digirak/NathRanga2024